 5. Share files and images

-Simply upload your file to the project, and everyone in the team can access it.
+With monday.com, our users can share architectural images and design files easily.
+Whether you need to share a 3D model of a fresh design or a blueprint of a new building, simply upload your file to the project and everyone on the team can access it.
 You can even add files to specific tasks, too.

-As a Work OS, we help architectural teams manage their entire workflow.
+monday Work Management has a flexible basis and intuitive tools to help architectural teams manage their entire workflow, better.
 Our software allows teams to customize their processes and plan their projects down to the last detail.

 We’d recommend using our Design Weekly Tasks Template to get things started.